namhyung/uftrace/doc/uftrace-live.md

 :   Set filter not to trace selected functions (or the functions called
     underneath them).
 This option can be used more than once.
 See *FILTERS*.

+-H *FUNC*, \--hide=*FUNC*
+:   Set filter not to trace selected functions.
+    It doesn't affects their subtrees, but hides only the given functions.
+    This option can be used more than once.
+See *FILTERS*.

 -C *FUNC*, \--caller-filter=*FUNC*
 :   Set filter to trace callers of selected functions only.
 This option can be
     used more than once.
 See *FILTERS*.